-- (a) Airport Art Program.
-The President/CEO shall sustain the Airport Art Program through the presentation and advancement of quality art and cultural programming that supports and enhances the mission of the Authority. - (b) Funding.
-Funding for the Airport Art Program shall be accomplished as follows: - i.
-The President/CEO shall take appropriate action to earmark for Board approval 2% of the amount of construction costs of eligible projects in the Authority's annual Capital Program and Airport Master Plan budgets to fund the Public Art Program. - a.
-Artists shall be involved at the earliest stages of design to maximize the successful integration of the Artwork and the Site. - b.
-Allocations shall be calculated based on the total of construction costs for the eligible project. - c.
-Airport Art Program Manager shall participate in the identification of eligible projects during the initial planning phase for Capital Project funding. - d.
-The Board shall approve public art fund allocations in conjunction with Capital Project funds.
-All monies appropriated for the Airport Art Program purposes shall be maintained in a separate project fund. - ii.
-The Temporary Installations Program, Changing Exhibitions Program, Performing Arts Program, conservation and maintenance and administrative costs required to operate the Airport Art Program shall be funded from the Authority's annual operating expense budget. - (c) Ownership.
-Except as described below, Authority shall obtain full ownership of and title to all Artwork acquired through the Airport Art Program. - i.
+- b.
+Donors making financial contributions to the Airport Arts Program shall agree that their funds will be used to support projects and programs developed by the Airport Arts Program in accordance with the Policy, and may not influence artistic decisions or direct the selection of particular artists, performers or contractors. - (c) Ownership.
+Except as described below, Authority shall obtain full ownership of and title to all Artwork acquired through the Airport Arts Program. - i.
 Waiver and Transfer of Rights.
-The Authority shall not commission, accept, or receive any Artwork unless prior to such commissioning, acceptance, or receipt, the author and(or) owner of the Artwork has executed a written waiver of all interests and rights held by the author and(or) owner in the concerned Artwork under all applicable local, state and federal law, and transferring all ownership interests to the Authority.
+The Authority shall not commission, accept, or receive any Artwork unless prior to such commissioning, acceptance, or receipt, the author and (or) owner of the Artwork has executed a written waiver of all interests and rights held by the author and (or) owner in the concerned Artwork under all applicable local, state and federal law, and transferring all ownership interests to the Authority. - ii.

-- ii.
 Copyright.
-Subject to the above provisions, the Artist retains copyright to the Artwork as the sole author of the Artwork and the Artist (or other copyright holder if not the Artist) gives the Authority perpetual license and right to use the Artwork and images of the Artwork at the Authority's sole discretion and without further compensation, including all commercial and non-commercial uses regardless of whether or not a fee is charged to the public or whether revenue is otherwise received by the Authority.
+Subject to the above provisions, the Artist retains copyright to the Artwork as the sole author of the Artwork and the Artist (or other copyright holder if not the Artist) gives the Authority perpetual license and right to use the Artwork and images of the Artwork at the Authority's sole discretion and without further compensation, including all non-commercial uses.
+The Authority retains the right to pursue a separate agreement with the Artist for the purpose of producing commercial merchandise featuring the Artwork.
 The Authority will reasonably endeavor to provide advance notice to the copyright holder for any Artwork that is anticipated to be prominently featured in a commercial use undertaken by the Authority. - iii.
 Unconstrained Use.
 The Authority shall have the right to alter, change, modify, relocate, destroy, distort, mutilate, remove, transport, store, sell, transfer in whole or in part, replace and replicate the Artwork in whole or in part when the Authority, in its sole discretion, deems it necessary for any reason or when required as part of public works or infrastructure improvements to enhance Airport facilities. - (d) Rights and Responsibilities.
 A legal instrument of conveyance clearly defining the rights and responsibilities of all parties must accompany all Artwork acquired and presented by the Authority, including but not limited to ownership, copyright, license, and reproductions. - (e) Conservation and Maintenance.
-The President/CEO shall ensure that all Artwork in the Public Art Collection is maintained and exhibited in accordance with an annual conservation and maintenance plan.
+The President/CEO shall ensure that all Artwork in the Public Art Collection is maintained and conserved in accordance with the Collections Management Plan.
 Maintenance and conservation shall be conducted through the use of qualified fine art conservators when necessary, skilled maintenance technicians, and detailed Artwork maintenance records. - (f) Collections Management.
-The President/CEO shall ensure accurate records that document the ownership, care and appraisal value of Public Art Collection. - (g) Gifts and Loans of Artwork.
-The AAC shall review all Gifts and Loans of Artwork and shall provide a written recommendation to the President/CEO. - i.
-The Authority shall accept donated Gifts and Incoming Loans of Artwork only where the President/CEO, in his or her sole discretion, determines that special and unique circumstances exist.
-In making such a determination, the President/CEO shall consider, at a minimum, whether some or all of the following criteria exist: - a.
-Relevance of the Gift or Incoming Loan of Artwork to the Public Art Collection; - b.
-Appropriateness of the Gift or Incoming Loan of Artwork to the Airport;
+The President/CEO shall ensure accurate records that document the ownership, care and appraisal value of Public Art Collection.